Hasselblad X1D vs Leica S Typ 006

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the S Typ 006 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S Typ 006 was succeeded by the Leica S Typ 007.
+Both the X1D and the S Typ 006 have been discontinued, but can regularly be found used on eBay.
+The S Typ 006 was replaced by the Leica S Typ 007, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.

 So what is the bottom line?
 Is the Hasselblad X1D better than the Leica S Typ 006 or vice versa?
 The listing below highlights the relative strengths of the two models.